 Thailand is cautiously expanding its test CBDC to the retail market

 BoT’s stated goals have been to learn more about distributed ledger technologies and to trial a tokenized version of the Thai fiat currency, the baht, as part of a decentralized real time gross settlement system (RTGS), as well as for liquidity saving mechanisms (LSM).

 In addition, Phase 2 investigated the use of a tokenized baht for interbank bond trading and interbank repos (short-term interbank collateralized lending).
 The BoT has also assessed the project from the perspective of regulatory compliance and data reconciliation for third party funds transfer.

 In January 2020, the BoT announced the creation of a cross-border transfer prototype co-developed with the Hong Kong Monetary Authority.

 Its next step will involve BoT, HKMA and their partner financial institutions, with a focus on CBDCs for other use cases in cross-border transfers.

-The BoT is wary that a retail CBDC could fundamentally transform the current role of financial institutions and potentially disrupt the overall financial market and financial stability.
+The BoT is wary that a retail digital currency could fundamentally transform the current role of financial institutions and potentially disrupt the overall financial market and financial stability.

 Overall, the central bank believes a digital baht will reduce the operational costs of financial transactions, but remains wary of stability risks, as well as the potential threat of private sector digital currencies like Facebook’s Libra.